ryancan/under-development/README.md

 #Torque on Wrench
 A sim demonstrating how length of moment arm and magnitude and direction of applied force affect the produced torque.
 User uses a slider to change moment arm length and controls applied force my dragging force vector arrow tip.

+#Projectile
+Sim demonstrating projectile motion.
+User drags vector to set initial velocity and presses button to initiate.
+Still in first stages of development.
+Scaling of arrow object magnitude and mover object's (projectile's) velocity needs tweaking.
+Need to add and scale in (gravitational) acceleration vector.